Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Oakland, California’s multifaceted musical collective, MOUNTAINEER, are preparing to release a new, full-length studio album at the end of this week.
+Oakland, California’s multifaceted musical collective, MOUNTAINEER, is preparing to release a new, full-length studio album at the end of this week.

 Entitled ‘Bloodletting‘, the band’s third studio offering is set to arrive May 22nd from Lifeforce Records, and is the first to feature new guitarists, Isaac Rigler and Forrest Harvey (both of DAXMA).
-The duo join band founders, guitarist Clayton Bartholomew (ex-Secrets Of The Sky, ex-Lycus) and vocalist Miguel Meza (ex-Ashes Of American Flags), along with drummer Patrick Spain and bassist Dillon Variz.
+The duo joins band founders, guitarist Clayton Bartholomew (ex-Secrets Of The Sky, ex-Lycus), and vocalist Miguel Meza (ex-Ashes Of American Flags), along with drummer Patrick Spain and bassist Dillon Variz.

 Where previous releases ‘Passages‘ (2018) and ‘Sirens And Slumber‘ (2017) put MOUNTAINEER on the map, ‘Bloodletting‘ provides a whole new set of directions.
 The record provides the audible slaughter of routine mediocrity now overrunning various music scenes and we invite you to experience this by exploring their latest single, “Shot Through With Sunlight“.
 Laden with haunting melancholy for most of its duration, while other passages of the song symbolically slip their tethers and then explore much denser headings.